 - Set policies: Make a clear distinction between what you are offering and what you are not.
 Do not present confusing policies.
 Your customer has the right to get correct information about what is the entire process.
 Outline every step online and stick to it.
 Keep your clients informed if there is any change.
 Keep the shipping details clear, return policies proper, transparent privacy policies, and other vital disclaimers understandable for better customer service.

 - Overcommit: You might have the trendiest designs to offer but stick to the catalog.
 Do not overdo by offering beyond the capacity of the printing company.
 It could be for colors, quality of material, or design choices.

 - One product line: Any business especially customized gifts, requires the offering of more and more options.
-Your specialty may be in personalized t-shirts, but it is always advisable to offer more products like coffee mugs, bags, hoodies, pillowcases, and phone cases.
+Your specialty may be in personalized bulk custom t-shirts, but it is always advisable to offer more products like coffee mugs, bags, hoodies, pillowcases, and phone cases.

 - Advertisements: Marketing any business is crucial.
 You must invest in great advertisements and marketing strategies to ensure a more comprehensive reach of potential customers.
 Make use of social media networking to expand the custom gifts and promotional material.
 Posting pages on Facebook, spreading the product information through Twitter, and sharing pictures on Instagram are just a few options.

 - Underestimating customers: Never underestimate the power of clients and potential clients.
 Always stay in touch with the present customers and gather reviews and feedbacks.
 A products review is a great testimonial to work on the missed features and services.
 It boasts future sales and builds credibility to the business.
 You can add a small note section after the order page or mention a follow-up email to give the customers a better reach.